gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 What this means is that we now have a base from which to reverse engineer the API used by the application.

-# Reversing and mapping the API
+# Reverse engineering and mapping the API
 After a bit of searching, I found the following parts.
 It seems to be an object containing all the API domain, and paths.

 ![Image of API constants](./images/api_constants.png "Image of API constants")